U.S. FDA asks J&J to discard millions of COVID-19 vaccine doses

 Safety concerns about the J&J vaccine paired with flagging U.S. demand for vaccinations in general have slowed rollout of the one-shot vaccine to a crawl.
 Close to half of the 21 million doses produced for the United States sit unused.

-The FDA said in its statement that its decision allows for the J&J doses to be used in the United States or exported.
+The FDA said its decision allows for the J&J doses to be used in the United States or exported.
 The agency said the drugmaker and Emergent must agree that the FDA can share relevant information about the manufacturing of the doses with regulators where the vaccine is shipped.

+J&J, in a statement, confirmed that the FDA authorized the two batches, but did not acknowledge the doses regulators decided should be tossed.

+“Today’s decisions represent progress in our continued efforts to make a difference in this pandemic on a global scale,” Kathy Wengel, J&J’s chief global supply chain officer, said in the statement.

 Last month, Emergent Chief Executive Robert Kramer said it was his understanding that there are 100 million doses of J&J’s vaccine ready for FDA review and that regulators had begun the review process.